Trump DC hotel incurred more than $70 million in losses while Trump was president, documents show

 It's the first time that congressional investigators have reviewed and released details of the former president's financial information, though the Trump Organization on Friday challenged the committee's understanding of accounting and denied any wrongdoing.
 The Manhattan district attorney and New York attorney general investigators have reviewed Trump's financials, but none of that has been made public.

-Trump's income from the Trump International Hotel reported in public financial disclosures dating from 2016 to 2020 totaled more than $156 million, the committee said Friday.
+Trump's revenue from the Trump International Hotel reported in public financial disclosures dating from 2016 to 2020 totaled more than $156 million, the committee said an updated report.

 But in that four-year period, Trump's DC hotel actually suffered a net loss of more than $70 million while he was president and had to be loaned more than $27 million from one of Trump's holding companies, DJT Holdings LLC, from 2017 to 2020, according to hotel financial statements the committee obtained.

 More than $24 million was not repaid and was instead converted to capital contributions, the committee said.